 The 4-5-4 can be used to gain accurate insight into various sales forecasting, merchandising, and business performance metrics to determine what products to purchase, how much stock you’ll need to meet customer demand, and when to submit new purchase orders.
 One of the most important formulas that the 4-5-4 calendar can help calculate is the Open-to-Buy budget.

-Calculating your Open-to-Buy budget using the 4-5-4 calendar
+OTB budget calculation with the 4-5-4 calendar

 Open-to-Buy (OTB) is an inventory planning strategy that helps retail and e-commerce businesses determine the purchasing budget for future needed inventory for a specific period.
 An OTB can be calculated in dollars or units.
 Based on historical data taken from the 4-5-4 retail calendar, OTB provides merchants with precise merchandising budgets to meet customer demand for a fixed sales period.